Glasgow smile

 Actor Tommy Flanagan has the scars of a Glasgow smile from having been attacked outside a bar in Glasgow.

-A Glasgow smile (also known as a Chelsea grin/smile, or a Glasgow, Smiley, Huyton, A buck 50, forced smile or Cheshire grin) is a wound caused by making a cut from the corners of a victim's mouth up to the ears, leaving a scar in the shape of a smile.
+A Glasgow smile (also known as a Chelsea grin/smile, or a Glasgow grin, Smiley, Huyton, A buck 50, forced smile or Cheshire grin) is a wound caused by making a cut from the corners of a victim's mouth up to the ears, leaving a scar in the shape of a smile.

 The act is usually performed with a utility knife or a piece of broken glass, leaving a scar which causes the victim to appear to be smiling broadly.
 The practice is said to have originated in Glasgow, Scotland, in the 1920s and 30s.

-In modern fiction, the Glasgow smile has become a characteristic physical feature of some incarnations of the Batman rogue Joker, most famously in Heath Ledger's interpretation, and of the yakuza boss Masao Kakihara, from the manga Ichi the Killer.